Men at Camp Tyson, standing in front of a barrage balloon

 PHOTO: TN State Library and Archives

 County Seat: Paris

-After the war Camp Tyson was shut down.
+Camp Tyson was shut down after the war.
 A business called the H. C. Spinks Clay Co. bought most of the base, and it has mined clay there since.
-Clay dug out of the ground on the old site of Camp Tyson is used for ceramics, rubber, sealant, and many other things.

 For more information, click here.